 Open a new graph in InfraNodus.
-Use the Live Ideation app or the Mind Mapping app.
+Choose the Mind Mapping app.

-Once you see an empty graph, start typing your text or copy and paste some ideas from an already existing one.
-Do not yet submit it.
+Once you see an empty graph, start typing your text, or copy and paste some ideas from an already existing one.

 In supervised machine learning, you feed the features and their corresponding labels into an algorithm in a process called training.
 During training, the algorithm gradually determines the relationship between features and their corresponding labels.

-For example, if you select a few concepts like this:
+For example, if you type in your text and then select a few concepts like this: